Code-Institute-Submissions/ucd-band/README.md

    https://www.youtube.com/user/themonkees

-Went to www.w3schools.com for Assistance on Responsive Tables, Video (HTML5), Audio (HTML5) and Image Gallery
+Went to www.w3schools.com for Information on Bootstrap 4, Responsive Tables, Video (HTML5), Audio (HTML5) and Image Gallery

 Fonts - Roboto and Exo were imported from fonts.google.com.

+Visited https://www.findagrave.com/memorial/197009666/peter-tork to get the Information on the death of Peter Tork.
+This website was last accessed on 6 August 2019.

 Images (e.g. calendar for events) taken from https://fontawesome.com/v4.7.0/icons/